Charity board chair of trustees, treasurer and secretary role descriptions, duties and responsibilities, including Charity Commission guidance.

 Where a charity is a company, the secretary has additional duties under company law and common law, such as such as:

-This article on charity chair and trustee roles and responsibilities is for general interest only and does not constitute professional legal or financial advice.
+This article on charity chair, treasurer and secretary roles and responsibilities is for general interest only and does not constitute professional legal or financial advice.
 I'm neither a lawyer, nor an accountant, so not able to provide this, and I cannot write guidance that covers every charity or eventuality.
 I have included links to relevant regulatory guidance, which you must check to ensure that whatever you create reflects correctly your charity’s needs and your obligations.
 In using this resource, you accept that I have no responsibility whatsoever from any harm, loss or other detriment that may arise from your use of my work.
 If you need professional advice, you must seek this from someone else.
 To do so, register, then login and use the Help Finder directory to find pro bono support.
 Everything is free.